 5. Pine

 Pine is creamy white to a little yellow.
-One other characteristic that our team members love about pine is it is easy to paint.
+One other characteristic that I love about pine is it is easy to paint.
 You can feel free to customize your wood tabletop and paint it any color to become the focal point of your dining space, or you can paint your outdoor wooden tabletop to match the exterior of your house.
-Read our explanation if you’re not sure whether pine is a softwood or a hardwood.
+Read my explanation if you’re not sure whether pine is a softwood or a hardwood

 6. Hickory